Comparisons25 Jul 2026 · 8 min read

 Coach Fartlek as an alternative

-Coach Fartlek is built for a different kind of runner than the broad beginner audience: someone who takes running seriously and is chasing a concrete goal between 5K and the marathon.
+Coach Fartlek is our own app, so expect some bias.
+It's built for a narrower group than Runna: runners who take it seriously and are chasing a concrete goal between 5K and the marathon.

-• Recovery-aware.
-HRV, resting heart rate, and sleep feed into what you should do next — based on your trend, not a single day.
+HRV, resting heart rate and sleep feed into what you should do next, based on your trend rather than one bad night.

-And to be honest: if you're a beginner who mostly wants a simple schedule, pace guidance on your watch, and a big community, Runna is probably the better first choice.
-Coach Fartlek is for runners who want more adaptation and a coach that actually reaches out.
+If you're a beginner who mainly wants a clear schedule, pace guidance on your watch and a community to ask, Runna is probably the better first choice.
+We also don't cover ultra or multisport.

 Other alternatives worth knowing

-• TrainingPeaks — powerful for deep analysis or if you work with a human coach, but more a toolset than a coach in itself.
+TrainingPeaks is powerful for deep analysis and for runners working with a human coach, though it's more a toolset than a coach in itself.

 We cover more in our comparison of AI running coaches.